vb-consulting/NpgsqlRest/options.md

 ### AuthenticationOptions.StatusColumnName

-The default column name in the data reader that will be used to read the value to determine the success or failure of the login operation.
+The default column name in the data reader will be used to read the value to determine the success or failure of the login operation.

 - If this column is not present, the success is when the endpoint returns any records.
 - If this column is not present, it must be either a boolean to indicate success or a numeric value to indicate the HTTP Status Code to return.